microsoft/vscode-extension-samples/lsp-multi-root-sample/README.md

 - Run the lauch config
 - If you want to debug the server as well use the launch configuration `Attach to Server`

+- In the [Extension Development Host] instance of VSCOde, open a document in 'plain text' laguage mode and write some words.
+The extension will emit diagnostics for words in all-uppercase (e.g. 'TEST').